gregocgt/SOLIDserverRest/doc/ip_subnet6_update.md

 	* keep_previous_param - Params to not overwrite for update
 	* add_flag - new_edit/new_only/edit_only flag
 	* class_parameters_to_delete - Class parameters to delete
-	* network_class_parameters_properties - Class parameters properties
+	* network6_class_parameters_properties - Class parameters properties
 	* no_rule_exec - Dont execute rules
 	* only_rule_exec - Only execute rules
 	* additional_parameters - Additional parameters passed to rules